BruceHad/VAT-Partial-Exemption/docs/problem.md

 In order to calcualate all this we need the user to input:

 1. The quarterly outputs (net sales) broken down by Exempt/Taxable (Standard + Zero Rated)
-2. Input VAT broken down by Wholly, Exempt and Residual
+2. Input VAT broken down by Taxable, Exempt and Residual

 Quarterly Calculation
 ---------------------